nogibjj/AlisonReynolds_Weekly_Exploratory_Demos/README.md

 If you'd like to convert a temperature from Celsius, run `cargo run -- celsius` If you'd like to convert a temperature from Kelvin, run `cargo run -- kelvin`

+## Week 5
+how_long: In week 5 I created a command line tool that take a string of either a date or time as the input and returns the nicely formatted duration that has passed since the time using the Human Time crate.
+There are four functions in the module: the first two take either the date or string input and return a date time or naive time output, and the second two take the date time or naive time input, calculate the duration that has passed, and then returns a nicely formatted string.

+To run the function, cd into the how_long directory.
+If you'd like to find the duration passed from a date, run `cargo run -- date "%Y-%m-%d"` If you'd like to find the duration passed from a time, run `cargo run -- time "%H:%M:%S"`

+## Week 6
+case_convert: In week 6 I created a command line tool that reads in a .txt file and the user can choose a case to convert it to.
+There are five options: snake case, camel case, title case, train case, and kebab case.
+The lib file has functions to read in the .txt file and convert the text into each of the cases.
+Then the main function checks which case has been chosen and saves the converted text into a new .txt file.

+To run the function, cd into the case_convert directory and run `cargo run -- convert "name of case"`

 ## References

 * [rust-mlops-template](https://github.com/nogibjj/rust-mlops-template)